 The allowance for doubtful accounts is a contra-asset account that is associated with accounts receivable and serves to reflect the true value of accounts receivable.
-The amount represents the value of accounts receivable that a company does not expect to receive payment for.
+The amount represents the estimated value of accounts receivable that a company does not expect to receive payment for.

 Purpose of the Allowance

 For example, say a company lists 100 customers who purchase on credit and the total amount owed is $1,000,000.
 The $1,000,000 will be reported on the balance sheet as accounts receivable.
 The purpose of the allowance for doubtful accounts is to estimate how many customers out of the 100 will not pay the full amount they owe.
 Rather than waiting to see exactly how payments work out, the company will debit a bad debt expense and credit allowance for doubtful accounts.